Bandwidth/ap-docs/methods/availableNumbers/getAvailableNumbersLocal.md

 ## List available local numbers
 Searches for available local numbers by location or pattern criteria.

+For more information about Bandwidth’s local phone numbers, see the <a href="http://dev.bandwidth.com/faq/#voice">FAQ</a>

 ### Request URL

 <code class="get">GET</code>`https://api.catapult.inetwork.com/v1/availableNumbers/local?<queryParams>`